RocketDerp/April14_2025/Grim_Blunt/USA/September_2025_Situation_Reading_List.md

 Campaign donations aren't speech.
 They're just bribes with better public relations.
 And democracy is pretty much turned into a performance art with worse acting and higher stakes.
-And we're just the extras clapping on Q.
+And we're just the extras clapping on cue.
 I mean, you don't even have to be cynical to see any of this.
 You just have to read your own bank statement.

+18:42
 All right.
 So once upon a time the problem used to be too little information.
 I know that's hard to believe now but uh now as we all know it's too much